Cubic Polynomial

 - Step 5: Express the given polynomial as the product of its factors.

-Cubic polynomials can be solved in the similar manner as quadratic equations.
+Cubic polynomials can be solved using factorization as well.
 But to make it to a much simpler form, we can use some of these special products:

 - Perfect cube (2 forms): a3 ± 3a2b + 3ab2 ± b3 = (a ± b)3